bayerf42/Lox68k/doc/lox68k.md

 ```
 &filepath
 ```
-at the REPL prompt, just like Windows and Linux variants.
+at the REPL prompt, just like in Windows and Linux variants.

-Please note that the visual simulator of *IDE68K* may crash easily when outputting text at a high rate, the textual simulator is more stable.
+Please note that the Visual simulator of *IDE68K* may crash when outputting text at a high rate (like in the `mandelbrot.lox` sample program), the textual simulator is more stable.

 You can also configure the Visual Simulator's peripherals to behave quite like the actual Kit:

-  * **Switches**: Set to `00080000` Now bit 6 controls the running flag, set it to `1` before starting an evaluation and set it to `0` to interrupt it.
+  * **Switches**: Set to `00080000` Now bit 6 controls the running flag, set it to `1` before starting an evaluation and set it to `0` to interrupt it (simulating the **REP** key from the actual Kit)
-  * **LEDs**: Set to `000F0000` to simulate the Kit's LEDs.
+  * **LEDs**: Set to `000F0000` to simulate the Kit's debug LEDs above the keyboard.
   * **Timer**: Set to `00000268` to count 10 Hz ticks, which is 10 times slower than the Kit's 100 Hz ticks, so all timings measured (via `clock()` or `dbg_stat()`) have to be multiplied by 10.